kasappeal/sparrest.js/README.md

   - GET /users/me
   ![auth](https://github.com/JoseAlbDR/sparrest.js/assets/128265706/f376f2c5-a22f-4931-ace4-358698fe8626)

+  - Optionally you can create a new Global/Environment variable, paste the token value inside and set it in all protected endpoints: Authorization => type: Bearer Token {{variableName}}

-Change {resource} for your resource name, per example tweets or products and freely use the API with Postman.
+Change {resource} for your resource name, per example tweets or products and freely test the API with Postman.